Review: JW Marriott Parq Vancouver

 January 2025 availability for the JW Marriott Parq Vancouver

-I had originally booked a King Guest Room, however a day before check-in I noticed that I had been upgraded to a 1 King Bed, 1-Bedroom Suite instead without even having to use any Nightly Upgrade Awards.
+I had originally booked a King Guest Room, however, a day before check-in I noticed that I had been upgraded to a 1 King Bed, 1-Bedroom Suite instead without even having to use any Nightly Upgrade Awards.

-Upon checking in, I inquired about doing a late check out.
+Upon checking in, I inquired about doing a late checkout.
 However the latest time they had available was 1 PM, even with Titanium Elite status which can normally extend check-out to 4 PM.

 Location